TheNewAttacker64/Theattacker-Crypter/README.md

 DO NOT UPLOAD TO VIRUSTOTAL!!!
 ```
   VirusTotal cooperates with many antiviruses and shares its up-to-date database.
-  In order for this cryptor to work for a longer time, you must follow this simple rule.
+  In order for this crypter to work for a longer time, you must follow this simple rule.
 ```

 # Screenshot